josh-nz/sebastian/README.md

 ## Other notes

 There are some comments on other design choices of the application in the relevant parts of the code.
+They can be found reading the code, but are also listed here:

-backend/src/events/events.controller.ts lines 37 and 52.
+- `backend/src/events/events.controller.ts` lines 37 and 52.
-backend/src/events/events.service.ts lines 25, 59, 101, 139.
+- `backend/src/events/events.service.ts` lines 25, 59, 101, 139.

 Things intentionally omitted:
 - Almost all server side and client side validation.
 - Any code doc comments.
 - Better code organisation (eg reservation NestJS module).
-- Tests.
+- Automated testing.
 - Cross site request forgery protection.
 - Solid error handling.
+- Any UI design and styling.
+- Other things as per brief.